hashicorp/terraform-provider-aws/website/docs/r/glue_data_catalog_encryption_settings.html.markdown

 ### connection_password_encryption

 * `return_connection_password_encrypted` - (Required) When set to `true`, passwords remain encrypted in the responses of GetConnection and GetConnections.
 This encryption takes effect independently of the catalog encryption.
-* `aws_kms_id` - (Optional) A KMS key ARN that is used to encrypt the connection password.
+* `aws_kms_key_id` - (Optional) A KMS key ARN that is used to encrypt the connection password.
 If connection password protection is enabled, the caller of CreateConnection and UpdateConnection needs at least `kms:Encrypt` permission on the specified AWS KMS key, to encrypt passwords before storing them in the Data Catalog.

 ### encryption_at_rest